MicrosoftDocs/sql-docs/docs/connect/jdbc/using-always-encrypted-with-the-jdbc-driver.md

 ### Column encryption key caching

 To reduce the number of calls to a column master key store to decrypt column encryption keys, the Microsoft JDBC Driver for SQL Server caches the plaintext column encryption keys in memory.
-After receiving the encrypted column encryption key value from the database metadata, the driver first tries to find the plaintext column encryption key corresponding to the encrypted key value.
+After the driver receives the encrypted column encryption key value from the database metadata, the driver first tries to find the plaintext column encryption key corresponding to the encrypted key value.
 The driver calls the keystore containing the column master key only if it can't find the encrypted column encryption key value in the cache.

 You can configure a time-to-live value for the column encryption key entries in the cache using the API, `setColumnEncryptionKeyCacheTtl()`, in the `SQLServerConnection` class.
 The default time-to-live value for the column encryption key entries in the cache is two hours.
 To turn off caching, use a value of 0.
 To set any time-to-live value, use the following API: